 Dr. Chow says you should speak to your health care provider if you have any concerns about getting a flu vaccine.
 "Different flu vaccines are approved for use in different age groups," he notes.
 "People should talk to their health care provider if they have concerns about getting a flu vaccine."
 For example, children younger than 6 months of age are too young to get a flu shot.
 People with severe, life-threatening allergies to the flu vaccine or any ingredient in the vaccine should also not get the shot.
 These allergies could include but are not limited to gelatin, antibiotics, or other ingredients.

 If you're allergic to eggs, fear not, as you can get the flu vaccine too.
 However, if you do have an egg allergy, experts at the CDC recommend you get the vaccine in a medical setting, where a health care provider can monitor for any symptoms and severe allergic conditions.

 And finally, Dr. Chow says anyone who's had Guillain-Barré Syndrome (GBS, a severe paralyzing illness), may not want to get the shot.
 "Some people with a history of GBS should not get this vaccine.
 Talk to your doctor about your GBS history."

-Dr. Chow says the CDC recommends everyone take three actions to fight flu:
+And Dr. Chow says that, in general, the CDC recommends that everyone take three basic actions to fight flu:

-- Take time to get a flu vaccine.
+- Anyone 6 months or older should get a flu vaccine.

-- Take everyday precautions to help prevent the spread of flu: Cover coughs and sneezes, wash your hands frequently, stay away from those who are not feeling well.
+- Take everyday precautions to help prevent the spread of flu: Cover coughs and sneezes, wash your hands frequently, stay away from others if you or they are not feeling well.

-- Take antiviral drugs to treat flu if prescribed by your doctor.
+- Take antiviral drugs to treat the flu, if prescribed by your doctor.